meteorfox/byte-unixbench/README.md

 Do be aware that this is a system benchmark, not a CPU, RAM or disk benchmark.
 The results will depend not only on your hardware, but on your operating system, libraries, and even compiler.

+## Usage
+To use Unixbench:

+1. UnixBench from version 5.1 on has both system and graphics tests.
+   If you want to use the graphic tests, edit the Makefile and make sure that the line "GRAPHIC_TESTS = defined" is not commented out; then check that the "GL_LIBS" definition is OK for your system.
+Also make sure that the "x11perf" command is on your search path.

+   If you don't want the graphics tests, then comment out the "GRAPHIC_TESTS = defined" line.
+Note: comment it out, don't set it to anything.

+2. Do "make".

+3. Do "Run" to run the system test; "Run graphics" to run the graphics tests; "Run gindex" to run both.

+You will need perl, as Run is written in perl.

+For more information on using the tests, read "USAGE".

+For information on adding tests into the benchmark, see "WRITING_TESTS".

 ## History
 **UnixBench** was first started in 1983 at Monash University, as a simple synthetic benchmarking application.
 It was then taken and expanded by **Byte Magazine**.
 Linux mods by **Jon Tombs**, and original authors **Ben Smith**, **Rick Grehan**, and **Tom Yager**.The tests compare Unix systems by comparing their results to a set of scores set by running the code on a benchmark system, which is a SPARCstation 20-61 (rated at 10.0).